kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 In the above architecture, we can identify different layers as:

 - `wte` and `wpe` are the token and position embeddings, respectively
 - `h.<N>` represents attention blocks.
-Each attention block has 4 sublayers
+Each attention block has 4 sub-layers
   - `ln_1`: LayerNorm 1 (i.e. pre attention).
 Note that GPT2 changed the order of LayerNorm in the decoder layer to move it before attention and MLP
   - `attn`: attention layer
   - `ln_2`: LayerNorm 2 (i.e. pre MLP)